Introduction

 You can easily spend a few days exploring in and around the town given there is so much to do, and even if you don’t stay there it is well worth a day trip!

-And as Conwy is on both the A55 expressway and North Wales main rail line you can also get to other destinations easily too, so it really is in an excellent central location for your holiday.
+And as Conwy is on both the A55 expressway and North Wales main railway line you can also get to other destinations easily too, so it really is in an excellent central location for your holiday.

-Bryn Guest House is a relaxed guest house and holiday cottage next to the town walls in Conwy
+Bryn Guest House is a relaxed guest house and holiday cottage right next to the town walls in Conwy

 3. Llandudno

-Two beaches and the long Victorian pier are popular places to spend your time, and the long, sweeping promenade - dominated by hotels and bed and breakfasts - is perfect for a gentle walk and taking in the sea views.
+Two beaches and the long Victorian pier are popular places to spend your time, and the long, sweeping promenade - dominated by hotels and bed and breakfasts - is perfect for a gentle walk and taking in the classic sea views.

 The Great Orme is a rocky headland with walking trails, a cable car and Victorian tramway, and once you are at the top there are fantastic views of both the Irish Sea and the mountains of Eryri | Snowdonia.